aroceu/aroceu.github.io/wiki/accounts.md

 /projects - non-fic creative fannish(ish) works - creative essays, meta, commentary, compilations (zines), videos, games/multimedia fic, playlists (including covers); mod archive

-github pages - creative long form reflections a la not *intensely* personal blog posts (but have a tendency to have a personal element); like a public version of my amaura dreamwidth
+github pages - creative long form reflections a la not *intensely* personal blog posts (but have a tendency to have a personal element)

+bearblog - introspective/personal long form thoughts in diary format (these are not creative, just thoughtspills) (also creative indicates stylistic and readability intent to me, which my diary is not.
+I'll certainly pretend to be coherent at times but the point is to write for myself, no one else. just in public for fun ^_^)

 ## dreamwidth accounts [active]